sombrafam/juju-debug-tools/README.md

 2. Developer machine:

 00-install-prereqs.sh: Install the necessary tools on the local machine.
 01-compile-and-sync.sh: Compile the necessary binaries and sync them to the bastion/jump host.

 3. Bastion/jump host:

 02-setup-cluster-debug.sh: Set up the necessary environment on the bastion/jump host.

-Kubernetes cluster nodes:
-  - Remove fragment HA, so you fifth you like that seem thems long dic [id already doing   ov bash@ -
+03-setup-controller-debug.sh: Set up the necessary environment on the controller